urloyalprogrammer2017/urloyalprogrammer2017/README.md

 Database: MongoDB

 #Key Projects
-KazaMamo.i Decri (Full-Stack MERN): Developed a secure digital platform for Kazama Grameen, transitioning their manual passbook system into an accessible digital interface for both staff and members.
+KazaMamo.i (Full-Stack MERN): Developed a secure digital platform for Kazama Grameen, transitioning their manual passbook system into an accessible digital interface for both staff and members.

 GCDOCS Document Management Portal (MERN): Built a centralized document management solution for Gordon College.